Constraints on a dark matter sub-halo near the Sun from pulsar timing

 Traditionally, astronomers have \emph{estimated} the accelerations of stars in the Galaxy by modeling a snapshot of the positions and velocities of stars \cite{BT08}.
 However, \emph{measuring} the accelerations of stars that live within the gravitational potential of the Galaxy using extremely precise time-series observations provides the most direct probe of the mass distribution (the stars and the dark matter).
 Here, we employ pulsar timing observations to identify and quantitatively characterize the properties of dark matter sub-halos near the Sun.
 Earlier work derived fundamental Galactic parameters that describe the Milky Way using pulsar accelerations \cite{Chakrabartietal2021,Donlonetal2024,Moran2024,Donlonetal2025}, including the average mid-plane density, the slope of the rotation curve and Oort constants, the shape of the Galactic potential, and the local dark matter density.
-A key advantage of using direct acceleration measurements to characterize the Galaxy is that one does not have to assume equilibrium as is done in the traditional kinematic analysis.
-It is now clear from many independent lines of evidence that our Galaxy is out of equilibrium, displaying large perturbations both in the gas \cite{LevineBlitzHeiles2006, Chakrabarti_Blitz2009} and in the stars \cite{Purcell2011,DeLaVega2015,antoja2018,helmi2018,Chakrabarti2019}.
-In a time-dependent potential like that of our dynamic Galaxy, kinematic analyses that assume equilibrium, such as the Jeans analysis can lead to inaccurate results \cite{Haines2019}.
+A key advantage of using direct acceleration measurements to characterize the Galaxy is that one does not have to assume equilibrium or symmetry as is done in traditional kinematic analyses.
+Perturbations from orbiting dwarf galaxies have rendered our Galaxy out of equilibrium, leading to large perturbations both in the gas \cite{LevineBlitzHeiles2006, Chakrabarti_Blitz2009} and in the stars \cite{Purcell2011,DeLaVega2015,antoja2018,helmi2018,Chakrabarti2019,Hunt_Vasiliev2025}.
+The assumptions of time-independence and symmetry in traditional kinematic analysis are likely unrealistic given the growing evidence for disequilibrium phenomena in the Galaxy \cite{Haines2019,Hunt_Vasiliev2025}.
+Moreover, acceleration measurements represent the instantaneous state of the Galaxy, while phase-space measurements are an integral over these accelerations and therefore will manifest a smoother response.

-In this {\it Letter}, we develop a novel method for constraining the properties of dark matter sub-halos in the Milky Way from direct acceleration measurements by analyzing the excess, correlated power in accelerations of binary pulsars.
-Earlier work provides line-of-sight (LOS) Galactic acceleration measurements that constrains the galactic potential from binary pulsars \cite{Chakrabartietal2021,Donlonetal2024}, and we review the basic idea here.
+In this {\it Letter}, we develop a novel method for constraining the properties of dark matter sub-halos in the Milky Way from direct acceleration measurements of pulsars.
+Earlier work provides line-of-sight (LOS) Galactic acceleration measurements that constrains the galactic potential from binary pulsars \cite{Chakrabartietal2021,Moran2024,Donlonetal2024}, and we review the basic idea here.
 For a binary system in the Galaxy (we note our further specifications in the Appendix), we may write the observed orbital period drift rate $\dot{P}_{b}^{\rm Obs}$ as:

 where $\PBDOTgal = P_{b} \alosgal/c$ is the period drift rate induced by the Galactic potential, $\alosgal$ is the relative LOS Galactic acceleration between the solar system and the pulsar, $P_b$ is the period of the binary, $c$ is the speed of light, and $\PBDOTshk$ is the apparent drift rate caused by the binary's transverse motion (known as the Shklovskii effect) which is given by: